Why can’t I watch a movie on one screen and switch to the other to see its second movie?

 Why do you sometimes have the same movie(s) for weeks?

 When playing first-run movies, the film studios require a two or three week commitment in order for us to bring you the newest features.
-We use our best judgment in selecting movies and try our hardest to choose what we think our customer base will enjoy the most.
+We use our best judgment in selecting movies and try our hardest to choose what we think will appeal to the majority of our customers.

 What is Laser Storm?

 Laser Storm is an interactive laser tag game.
-Players are instructed on how to play, then outfitted with a lightweight belt pack, a headset and phaser.
-The players are seperated into two teams, and play against each other trying to get the best score.
+Players are instructed on how to play, then outfitted with a vest, a headset and phaser.
+The players are separated into two teams, and play against each other trying to get the best score.
 You score points by tagging players on the other team, or a base target.
-The arena is filled with barriers to seperate the two teams, it's all black lit, filled with fog and music.
+The arena is filled with barriers that separate the two teams, black-lit, filled with fog and music.
 When the game is over, players get a scorecard showing how they did during the game.

 Can I watch a game being played?